boyangshang/FADS/README.md

 <img src="https://github.com/boyangshang/FADS/blob/main/Graphs4Readme/DSg_2D_gmm_DS_norep_subsample.jpg" alt="CS subsample" height="650"/>

 # Hyper-Parameter Tuning
-Hyper-parameters for methods in the **FADS** package are mainly regarding building a GMM using the user-provided data set, as density estimation via GMM is one important step for the **DS** (or DS_WR, and DS_g) method.
+Hyper-parameters for methods in the **FADS** package are related to the process of estimating the probability density function evaluated at every point in the data set using GMM.
 Here we take DS as an example to discuss the hyper-parameter tuning process.
-The DS_g and DS_WR functions can be tuned in the same way.
+The DS_g and DS_WR functions can be tuned in exactly the same way.

 As mentioned in [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement), there are four hyper-parameters in the DS function: ’ncomponent’, ’max_iter’, ’update_iter’, and ’init_params’, and they all work for the density estimation part of the DS algorithm.
 The DS function in FADS uses the ’GaussianMixture’ model in Scikit-learn for the density estimation process ([[2]](#2)).
 The larger the values of ’ncomponent’, ’max_iter’ and ’update_iter’ are, the longer the runtime of the DS function will be.

 By [[1]](#1), setting ncomponent = 32, max_iter = 10, update_iter = 1, and init_params = ’kmeans’ works well for all tested examples with various data distributions in 2D and 10D in their experiments, including product forms of standard normal, exponential, gamma, geometric distributions, and a mixture of multivariate Gaussian distributions.
 So we use this setting as the default hyper-parameter setting for the **FADS** package.
-In situations where the above default setting is less optimal, one can use the built-in function tune_params_cv in **FADS** to further tune these hyper-parameters.
+In situations where the above default setting may be less optimal, one can use the built-in function tune_params_cv in **FADS** to further tune these hyper-parameters.

+The built-in tune_params_cv function follows the following algorithm to tune the hyper-parameters.
+Suppose that there are k = 1, &hellip; K different hyper-parameter settings to choose from.
+- Do a k-fold CV (k = 3 by default and can be specified by the user) and compute the testing log-likelihood of the data for each hyper-parameter setting;
+- Find the highest tesitng log-likelihood of the data , say L<sub>max</sub>;
+- Record all hyper-parameter settings such that |L<sub>max</sub>-L<sub>k</sub>|/L<sub>max</sub> < 1&percnt;,  k = 1, &hellip; K;
+- Sort the hyper-parameter settings recorded in the last step in the following way:

-In terms of methodology, the built-in tune_params_cv function does a k-fold CV (k = 3 by default and can be specified by the user) to find the best parameter settings for ’ncomponent’, ’max_iter’, and ’init_params’ resulting in the maximum testing log-likelihood of the entire data, balancing the estimation accuracy and computational costs.
+In terms of methodology, the built-in tune_params_cv function does a k-fold CV (k = 3 by default and can be specified by the user) to find the best setting for ’ncomponent’, ’max_iter’, and ’init_params’ that results in the maximum testing log-likelihood of the entire data, balancing the estimation accuracy and computational costs.
 Precisely, the tune_params_cv function recognizes the setting yielding a loglikelihood of the data whose relative absolute difference with the highest log-likelihood is under 1&percnt; as an acceptable choice.
 Among all acceptable choices, tune_params_cv chooses the one with the smallest parameters values, with a descending order of priorities given to ’ncomponent’ and ’max_iter’.
 In the case when one prefers to use a random subset of the data to tune the hyper-parameters, one can control the size of the random subset using the parameter ’fraction’.
 The value of ’fraction’ should be between 0 and 1; the larger this value is, the longer runtime the function will need to tune the hyper-parameters.
 For example, when fraction = 0.5, tune_params_cv randomly selects half of the data to use for tuning the hyper-parameters.

 For the choice of ’update_iter’, larger values of ’update_iter’ usually lead to better accuracy in density updating, at the price of longer runtime.
 Since in the DS algorithm, previously obtained GMM parameters are used as initial guesses for the updating process, we suggest using a smaller value for update_iter than max_iter for better computational efficiency.
 The default setting is update_iter = 1.
 Note that ’update_iter’ will not be tuned by the tune_params_cv function and the user is expected to use the default setting or to specify it explicitly.